-Over the last six months I’ve been working with NPC to explore what has hampered diversity and inclusion in the voluntary sector, through interviews with a sample of senior leaders.
+Over the last six months I’ve been working with NPC to explore what has hampered diversity in the voluntary sector, through interviews with a sample of senior leaders.
 Our research suggests there still isn’t a clear understanding of the value of diversity in the voluntary sector or how to have a conversation about it.

 The term diversity is used in a very woolly way and some people are very imprecise in what we mean by it.
 We can’t increase diversity unless we are clearer about what we want to achieve.

 Several interviewees in our research commented on the difficulty of talking about race when it came to discussing diversity.
 It seems the unease reflects a concern of being labelled racist, something that does not sit well with the perception that charities are run by nice people.

 The biggest challenge to diversity in the charity sector is the attitude of charities, namely that “we are nice people with liberal values” and diversity simply does not cross their mind as being something applicable to their sector.